lsst-dm/dmtn-020/index.rst

 At any time, new tickets may be added to JIRA by team members.
 Please remind your team of the best practice in this respect (:jira:`RFC-147`).
-It is the responsibility of technical managers to ensure that new tickets are handled appropriately.
-In particular, it is required that the ``Team`` field be set to the appropriate team (:jira:`RFC-145`).
+It is the responsibility of technical managers to ensure that new tickets are handled appropriately, updating the schedule to include them where necessary.
+It is required that the ``Team`` field be set to the appropriate team (:jira:`RFC-145`).
 Please regularly monitor JIRA for incomplete tickets and update them appropriately.

-In some cases, a ticket may describe emergent work which can be :ref:`handled immediately <sec-bugs>`.
-In other cases, it can be deferred to a later cycle, or, after appropriate discussion, may be regarded as inappropriate (and can be tagged as Invalid or Won't Fix).
-This is a management decision.
-When closing a ticket as inappropriate, please take a moment to describe why—the individual who reported it will appreciate an explanation of why it has been rejected, and it will serve as a useful reference the next time somebody suggests the same thing!

-A special case of inappropriate tickets are those that duplicate work which has already been described elsewhere.
-Please close these as Invalid, and add a JIRA link of type "duplicates" to the original ticket.
+Where tickets describe bugs or other urgent emergent work which cannot be deferred, refer to :ref:`sec-bugs`.

 Coordination Standup
 --------------------